Kermesse (festival): Impact on other languages and cultures

 The term has also had an influence on Ibero-American culture.
 Specifically in Paraguay, Mexico, Peru, Bolivia, Argentina and Chile, "kermeses" are held by churches and schools to raise funds.
 Many activities take place including "tombolas" where people buy tickets for drawings that always have awards from very minor items to bigger awards.
 In Brazil "quermesses" are usually held by churches during the early weeks of winter and in celebration of the widely popular Festa Junina festivities.

 The word also entered the Belarusian language as "кiрмаш" (kirmash) in the meaning of "fair".

 In Lithuanian language "kermošius" (kermoshius) means a fair after the mass in the church.

+Polish language uses word "kiermasz" which also started as a village church event but over time morphed into synonym for fair.

 In Romanian "chermeză" means party or banquet.

 In Italian "kermesse" means festival or show, especially one featuring many different acts.

 In the Turkish language "kermes" is a sale of ladies' handiwork for charity.